Preventing Gun Violence: 3 Real Solutions to Reduce Gun Deaths

 Active Shooter Awareness Training

-Get the tools you need to survive an active shooter incident in this free course.
+Get the tools you need to understand and be prepared for an active shooter incident.DETAILS

 Safe in School: Active Shooter Awareness for Kids

 Prepare kids aged 6 to 12 for a school shooting with this free online course.DETAILS

 1. Support Local Violence Prevention and Intervention Programs